Driver Risk Assessment

 The next step is to determine which driver behaviours cause the risk for drivers.
 When you are making decisions, you should look into the individual risk factors for each driver.
 This means that instead of using a “one size fits all” approach, you can focus on the specific behaviours that are dangerous for each driver and make sure that it is monitored and dealt with accordingly.

 For example, some drivers might be at risk because of low levels of confidence and others might be prone to driving aggressively when they are under stress.

 The next step after identifying and understanding the drivers who are at risk and why, is to implement appropriate training programs that will help to reduce the risk.
-There are staying safe with vehicles e-learning, workshop, book and coaching options – so choose the right choice for your approach.

 A Driver Risk Assessment is an essential step in ensuring that your drivers are safe in the workplace.
 Taking a close look at how the work is being carried out will help you to determine what aspects of that work are unsafe and how you can make them safer.
 This will be the first step along the way to a better culture of health and safety in your workplace.